ubc-library-rc/intro-development-environment/_instructor_notes/Instructor_notes.md

 3. Tools of Development environment and code editors
 4. What is VS Code?
 VS Code and Python installation on your system (20 mins)
 5. VS Code interface
-6. VS Code shortcuts (using multi curser for two exercises)
+6. VS Code shortcuts (using multi curser for two exercises - make sure that you slowly explain how to download files from Github, unzip, and open them in vs code)
 	a.
 Build one exercise with several columns and ask them to delete commas
 	b.
 Build another one in which they use special search for replacing words and then use multi curser
 7. VS Code themes and settings (30 mins)